 Porta Nuova center and station

 Elegant palaces, arcades lined with boutiques, monumental squares, historic cafés and an exceptional museum hub: this is the most elegant part of the city.
 For almost four centuries, the people of Turin have strived to make this district worthy of rivalling the great European capitals.
 A successful gamble, as the "royal" atmosphere can still be felt through the various chronological stages of this majestic urban planning.
 Leaving the Porta Nuova station, the fascist colonnades of via Roma run in a straight line through a string of squares, each more surprising than the last.
 It's hard to choose between the illuminated store windows lining the arcades and the beauty of the buildings' volumes.
 Piazza CLN, with its two statues of the River Po and the River Dora Riparia; Piazza San Carlo, the "living room of Turin", with its historic cafés and beautiful 17th-century buildings; and finally Piazza Castello, the true heart of the city, designed at the end of the 16th century and surrounded by arcades and remarkable palaces such as the Palazzo Madama and the Palazzo Reale, surrounded by a park that is a true haven of peace in the heart of the city.
 In nearby Piazza Carignano, the palace of the same name, seat of the first Italian Parliament, the historic Il Cambio restaurant and the Egyptian Museum steal the show.
 Nearby, in Piazza Castello, stands the Cathedral of St. John the Baptist, Turin's only example of Renaissance architecture.
 Inside is the Holy Shroud, the precious relic in which Christ's body is said to have been wrapped.
 Behind the Palazzo Madama begins the Via Po, which, as its name suggests, heads towards the river.
 But before reaching the Po, the street passes through the university district, particularly lively and animated with its bars and the imposing Mole Antonelliana, the symbol of Turin.
 The arcades of Via Po lead down to the vast Piazza Vittorio Veneto and the banks of the River Po.
 Finally, a large part of the district's urban fabric is reserved for pedestrians.
-A pleasant initiative on the part of the municipality, which delights tourists and locals alike.
+A pleasant initiative by the municipality, which delights tourists and locals alike.

 Roman Quadrilateral, Borgo Dora and Vanchiglia